MtnDoob/504_Final/README.md

 ### Problem Statement
 **What is the problem you are going to solve?**
-We want to be able to predict movie ratings based on various movie characteristics including content rating, distribution type, descriptions, and other metadata features.
+The goal of this project is to predict audience ratings of movies based on features including content rating, distribution type, movie descriptions, genre, language, cast information, and other metadata to train machine learning models capable of estimating the numeric rating a movie might receive.

 **Why does the problem need to be solved?**
 Movie rating prediction is valuable for streaming platforms, movie studios, and recommendation systems to understand audience preferences, optimize content acquisition strategies, and improve user experience.
-Accurate rating predictions can help stakeholders make informed decisions about movie investments and content curation.
+Accurate rating predictions can help stakeholders make informed data-driven decisions about movie investments and content curation.

 **What aspect of the problem will a machine/deep learning model solve?**
 With the abundance of movie metadata available, machine learning models can identify complex patterns and relationships between movie characteristics and audience ratings that would be difficult to detect manually.
 The models can process multiple features simultaneously to provide accurate rating predictions for new movies.

 ### STAR Framework Planning
-- **Situation**: Movie industry stakeholders need to predict audience reception of movies based on available metadata
+- **Situation**: Movie industry stakeholders need to predict audience reception of movies based on available metadata.
+Traditional approaches are manual, time-consuming, and often biased.
-- **Task**: Develop and compare multiple machine learning models to predict movie ratings using Letterboxd dataset
+- **Task**: Develop and compare multiple machine learning models to accurately predict movie ratings using Letterboxd dataset.
 - **Action**: Implement comprehensive ML pipeline with preprocessing, feature engineering, and model comparison
 - **Result**: Achieve 60.6% variance explanation in movie ratings with Decision Tree as the best-performing model